AngelicaGuimaraes/P2_parrot-talk/README.md

 This game is ment for:

- - All individuals, regarding age, that want to to challenge themselves with a cultural quiz.
+ - All individuals, regarding age, that want to challenge themselves with a cultural and fun quiz.

 ### User Stories